 Under GAAP, we are required to accrue a capital gains incentive fee based upon net realized capital gains and net unrealized capital appreciation and depreciation on investments held at the end of each period.
 In calculating the capital gains incentive fee accrual, we considered the cumulative aggregate unrealized capital appreciation in the calculation, as a capital gains incentive fee would be payable if such unrealized capital appreciation were realized, even though such unrealized capital appreciation is not permitted to be considered in calculating the fee actually payable under the Investment Management Agreement.
 This accrual is calculated using the aggregate cumulative realized capital gains and losses and cumulative unrealized capital appreciation or depreciation.
 If such amount is positive at the end of a period, then we record a capital gains incentive fee equal to 20% of such amount, less the aggregate amount of actual capital gains related to incentive fees paid in all prior years.
 If such amount is negative, then there is no accrual for such year.
 There can be no assurance that such unrealized capital appreciation will be realized in the future.
-The incentive fee accrued for under GAAP on our unrealized and realized capital gains for the years ended September 30, 2018, 2017 and 2016 was \$(1.0) million, \$1.2 million and \$1.1 million, respectively.
+The incentive fee accrued for under GAAP on our unrealized capital gains for the years ended September 30, 2019, 2018 and 2017 was \$(1.4) million, \$(1.0) million and \$1.2 million, respectively.

-The Administration Agreement with the Administrator was reapproved by our board of directors, including a majority of the directors who are not interested persons of us, in February 2018.
+The Administration Agreement with the Administrator was reapproved by our board of directors, including a majority of the directors who are not interested persons of us, in February 2019.
 Under the Administration Agreement, the Administrator provides administrative services and office facilities to us.
 For providing these services, facilities and personnel, we have agreed to reimburse the Administrator for its allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
 The Administrator also offers, on our behalf, significant managerial assistance to portfolio companies to which we are required to offer such assistance.
 Reimbursement for certain of these costs is included in administrative services expenses in the Consolidated Statements of Operations.
-For the years ended September 30, 2018, 2017 and 2016, we reimbursed the Investment Adviser approximately \$1.3 million, \$1.7 million and \$0.8 million, respectively, including expenses the Investment Adviser incurred on behalf of the Administrator, for services described above.
+For the years ended September 30, 2019, 2018 and 2017, we reimbursed the Investment Adviser approximately \$1.9 million, \$1.3 million and \$1.7 million, respectively, including expenses the Investment Adviser incurred on behalf of the Administrator, for services described above.

-During the years ended September 30, 2018 and 2017, the Company purchased \$3.9 million \$38.1 million, respectively, from and sold zero and \$5.0 million in total investments to an affiliated fund managed by our Investment Adviser in accordance with, and pursuant to procedures adopted under, Rule 17a-7 of the 1940 Act.
-Realized gains on those sales for the same periods amounted to zero and less than \$0.1 million, respectively.
-There were no transactions in accordance with Rule 17a-7 of the 1940 Act during the year ended September 30, 2016.
+During the years ended September 30, 2019, 2018 and 2017, the Company purchased zero, \$3.9 million and \$38.1 million, respectively, from and sold zero, zero and \$5.0 million in total investments to an affiliated fund managed by our Investment Adviser in accordance with, and pursuant to procedures adopted under, Rule 17a-7 of the 1940 Act.
+Realized gains on those sales for the same periods amounted to zero, zero and less than \$0.1 million, respectively.

-For the years ended September 30, 2018 and 2017, we sold \$108.0 million and \$85.1 million investments, respectively, in investments to PSSL at fair value and recognized \$0.8 million and \$0.4 million of net realized gains for the same periods, respectively.
-There were no transactions with PSSL during the year ended September 30, 2016.
+For the years ended September 30, 2019, 2018 and 2017, we sold \$89.6 million, \$108.0 million and \$85.1 million investments, respectively, in investments to PSSL at fair value and recognized \$0.5 million, \$0.8 million and \$0.4 million of net realized gains for the same periods, respectively.